The Haitian Institute:

 Paulo Freire

-By promoting a vision for stable, equitable, and productive communities, and institutions that are strong enough to outlive their founders.
+We promoting a vision for stable, equitable, and productive communities, and institutions that are strong enough to outlive their founders.

 We are building a foundation that is strong enough to sustain the collective weight of our dreams.